 As if the karris weren’t enough, the park also features beautiful stands of jarrah, marri, bullich, paperbark and blackbutt.

-The entire catchment system of the Shannon River is contained within Shannon National Park and the adjoining D’Entrecasteaux National Park.
-This means that the river and stream system and the underground water flowing through the forest all drain within the national park and are protected by the forested catchment.
+The entire catchment system of the Shannon River is protected within the Shannon National Park and the adjoining D’Entrecasteaux National Park.

 Great Forest Trees Drive